WHO WE ARE

 Fullerton Civic Light Opera (FCLO) Music Theatre

 The JRAY program operates under the umbrella organization of FCLO Music Theatre, which was founded as a nonprofit organization in December 1971, under the organizational name of Fullerton Civic Light Opera Music Theatre.
-FCLO was a fixture in the Orange County Performing Arts scene for decades.
-They won numerous awards for their productions, provided a platform for performers young and old, and produced live musical theater for over 45 years.
+FCLO delivered high-quality live musical theater in the Orange County Performing Arts scene for over 45 years.
+They won numerous awards for their productions and provided a platform for performers young and old to hone their craft and entertain audiences from all over the Southland.